Salim Khan: Acting phase (1960–1969)

-Here, he was spotted by film director K. Amarnath, who was impressed by his good looks and offered him a supporting role in his forthcoming film Baraat.
-He would be paid Rs.1000/- as a signing amount and a monthly salary of Rs.400/- for the period of shooting.
-Salim accepted and moved to Mumbai, living in a small rented apartment in Mahim.
-His brother owned transport trucks in indore and helped him with money now and then.
-While Baraat was duly made and released in 1960, it did not do too well, and in any case, his role was a minor one.
+He worked as a supporting role in film Baraat directed by K. Amarnath.
+He would be paid Rs.1000/-(₹88,356.56 rupees in 2023) as a signing amount and a monthly salary of Rs.400/-(₹35,342.64 rupees in 2023) for the period of shooting.
+Salim accepted and moved to Mumbai, living in a rented apartment in Mahim.
+His brother owned transport trucks in Indore and helped him with money.
+While Baraat was duly made and released in 1960, it did not do too well.

 Working under the name Prince Salim, he got into the usual 'struggle' situation of wannabe actors, working in minor roles, being typecast as a good-looking supporting actor, and gradually descending into B-grade films.
-Over the next decade, he acted in what he calls “indifferent roles," playing minor characters in about two dozen films, but so minor were his appearances that his name does not appear on the credits of several of these films; his credits amount to a total of 14 films until 1970, and one final appearance in 1977.
+Over the next decade, he acted in what he calls "indifferent roles," playing minor characters in about two dozen films, but so minor were his appearances that his name does not appear on the credits of several of these films; his credits amount to a total of 14 films until 1970, and one final appearance in 1977.
 These included Teesri Manzil (1966), Sarhaadi Lootera (1966) and Diwaana (1967).
 His most substantial role, for which he did receive some notice, was in Teesri Manzil, where his role as the hero's friend was a meaty one, and his entry scene got a very good build-up.

 Screenwriting transition (1969–1971)

 After working in 25 films, he eventually understood that he "was not cut out to be an actor because I lacked the art of projection.
 But by then it was too late — how could I have gone back to Indore?"
-In the late 1960s, Salim Khan, who was struggling financially, decided to start shifting his focus away from acting and towards writing scripts, and continued to use the name Prince Salim.
+In the late 1960s, Salim Khan decided to start shifting his focus away from acting and towards writing scripts, and continued to use the name Prince Salim.
 One of his more notable film scripts was Do Bhai (1969).
 He also began working with Abrar Alvi as a writing assistant.